dineshUmasankar/YARTBML/docs/src/testing.md

 - `TestFunctionObject`: Does it correctly create function objects?
 - `TestFunctionApplication`: Does it correctly apply function objects?
 - `TestClosures`: Does it correctly handle closures?

+# Run Test Suite

+Open project in IDE of your choosing.
+In the terminal confirm your working in the root directory of the project.
+In the terminal run the following commands:

+1. cd internal
+2. go test ./lexer
+3. go test ./parser
+4. go test ./ast